samusmaster210/Thermo_PIMs_Study/README.md

 # Dataset Availability
-The original dataset used for this study can be found in- Raghuram Thyagarajan; Sholl, D. S. A Database of Porous Rigid Amorphous Materials.
+The original dataset used for this study can be found in: Raghuram Thyagarajan; Sholl, D. S. A Database of Porous Rigid Amorphous Materials.
 Chemistry of Materials 2020, 32 (18), 8020–8033.
 DOI:https://doi.org/10.1021/acs.chemmater.0c03057

 The features and labels for the 75 PIM materials used for this study can be found in the directory: "Dataset_labels".
 Additionally, the individual and aggregated SHAP scores are located in the SHAP_Results folder.